Helen Maroulis

+She currently competes in the Flyweight division of Real American Freestyle (RAF), where she is the current RAF Women's Flyweight Champion.

 Background

 Maroulis was born in Rockville, Maryland, the daughter of Paula and Yiannis "John" Maroulis.
 Her father is Greek.
 She attended Magruder High School for three years, where as a freshman she became the first female wrestler to place at the Maryland state wrestling championships.
-She was also named Most Outstanding Wrestler of a tournament, by pinning a senior boy who had won the year before, and finished high school with 99 career victories.
+Maroulis was also named Most Outstanding Wrestler of a tournament, by pinning a senior boy who had won the year before, and finished high school with 99 career victories.

 She then moved to Marquette Senior High School in Marquette, Michigan and then went to join Missouri Baptist University women's wrestling team in Saint Louis, Missouri, before ultimately transferring to compete for Simon Fraser University in Burnaby, British Columbia, Canada.
 At the age-group level, Maroulis was a three-time Junior World medalist (bronze in 2008 & 2010, silver in 2011).
+Maroulis converted to Christianity while in college, and found comfort in religion after failing to qualify for the 2012 Summer Olympics.

 As of 2014, she trained at the U.S. Olympic Education Center at Northern Michigan University.

 Her grandparents emigrated to the United States from the Greek island Kalamos in the 1960s.
 Maroulis visited her father's island a few weeks after her victory at Rio, and was given an award by the local community.

 Rio Summer Olympics 2016

-Maroulis beat Saori Yoshida 4-1 to win a gold medal at the 2016 Rio Olympics.
+Maroulis beat Japan's Saori Yoshida 4–1 to win a gold medal at the 2016 Rio Olympics.
 This was the first Olympic gold medal for the United States in a women's wrestling event.

 World Championship 2017

-Maroulis won her third consecutive gold medal at the world championships or Olympics defeating Olympic bronze medalist Marwa Amri of Tunisia in the finals of the 58-kilogram/128-pound weight class with an 11-0 technical fall.
+Maroulis won her third consecutive gold medal at the world championships or Olympics, defeating Olympic bronze medalist Marwa Amri of Tunisia in the final of the 58-kilogram/128-pound weight class with an 11-0 technical fall.